Orderella/PopupDialog/README.md

 ## Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
+A minimum version of `0.17` is required.

 To install, simply add the following lines to your Cartfile: